 2.1 Please provide a narrative below describing the additional assistance provided for students at risk of not meeting the challenging state academic standards.
-Provide supporting documentation in the corresponding folder.

-The schools making up the Northern Tier, which Wheeler Central is a member of reviewed their Terra Nova scores for grades 3-11 and DIBELS scores for grades K-3.
-(In 2018, DIBELS next was changed to Acadience reading and in 2013 we shifted to MAPS testing.)
-After analyzing the data and discussing the need to raise reading scores the decision was made by the Northern Tier Schools to implement the Reading Mastery in grades K-3.
-Reading Mastery is a scientifically based reading program distributed by SRA.
-Two years after implementing Reading Mastery in the K-3 grades it was decided to expand it to grades 4-6.
-This was decided after reviewing the data for the upper elementary classes and the noticeable improvement in the lower elementary classes.
 In 21-22, we adopted Core Knowledge Language Arts as the main reading program utilized in grades K-5, with 6th grade implementing novel studies into their program.
 Grades 6-12 are in the process of adopting Pearson's My Perspective reading program, hoping to be fully implemented in the 22-23 school year.
 Acadience Reading assessment is given three times a year to students in K-6.
 Acadience Progress monitoring is used to help track students' progress throughout the year to see if interventions are effective.
-After reviewing the latest MAPS test scores, NSCAS test scores, and conducting a standards review, it was decided to replace Saxon math with Zearn math program in the 2020-2021 school year.
+After reviewing the latest MAPS test scores, NSCAS test scores, and conducting a standards review, it was decided to replace Saxon math with the Zearn math program in the 2020-2021 school year.